Vicki Hanks Rodgers

-One of the original Playboy of Dallas Bunnies, also a waitress at Mother Blues and Sneaky Pete
+One of the original Playboy of Dallas Bunnies, also at Mother Blues and Sneaky Pete

-Paul: If memory serves, you were waitress before you came to Playboy, weren’t you?
+Paul: If memory serves, you were a waitress before you came to Playboy, weren’t you?

 Vicki: Oh yes, I worked at some rock and roll clubs like Sneaky Petes, Mother Blues, but primarily at Sneaky Petes there in Medallion Center.